AaronMorelli/TopicalTraceFlags/cat/db_DBsAndFiles.rst

 	  - Reverts identity column generation behavior to pre-SQL 2012 behavior.
 	* - 647_
 	  - Skips a new-in-2012 data check that lengthens ALTER TABLE durations.
+	* - 1140_
+	  - Allows reversion to an older algorithm for mixed page allocs.
 	* - 1482_
 	  - Prints info on a variety of t-log management operations.
 	* - 1808_